JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 #### Scripts sub-tab

-All enabled **Person Authentication** are listed in this tab as below
+All enabled **Person Authentication** scripts are listed in this tab as below

 ![image](../../../assets/tui-authn-scripts.png)